sirsendu/spring-boot-security/README.md

 # spring-boot-security
-A demonstartation of Spring Security With Spring Boot
+A demonstration of Spring Security With Spring Boot